top of page

 The Verdict: Yield vs. Growth

-Strategic Advice for Investment in 2026:
+Strategic Advice for Investment in 2026

 If your goal is to "pay down the debt" fast, look toward Carlton or Travancore units.
-If your goal is to "build a nest egg" for 2035, Melton or Wyndham Vale houses remain the smarter long-term bet.
+If your aim is to "build a nest egg" for 2035, Melton or Wyndham Vale houses remain the smarter long-term bet.

 Ready to secure your next high-performing asset?
 As your dedicated Melbourne buyers advocate, I can help you navigate these volatile times to find off-market opportunities that the portals miss.